 \subsubsection{Augmented planewaves and linearization}

 The basis functions used in the \gls{lapw} framework are defined piecewise according to the spatial partitioning of the unit cell,

 where $\unitCellVol$ denotes the unit-cell volume and $\pos_{\atomidx}=\pos-\atompos_{\atomidx}$ defines local coordinates with respect to the position of atom $\atomidx$ inside $\mathrm{MT}_{\atomidx}$.
 For valence electrons, the radial functions $\radial_{\ell\atomidx\xi}(r_{\atomidx};\eigval_{\ell\atomidx})$ are obtained by solving an effective one-electron radial problem in the spherically averaged \gls{ks} potential $v_{0}^{\atomidx}(r)$.
-The resulting solutions depend on the \gls{ks} energy, which implies that the radial functions entering the basis are explicitly energy dependent.
-This explicit energy dependence of the radial functions, already present in the original \gls{apw} formulation \cite{slater1937wave}, renders the \gls{ks} eigenvalue problem nonlinear.
-Within the \gls{lapw} framework, this difficulty is avoided by fixing reference energies $\eigval_{\ell\atomidx}$, resulting in a generalized linear eigenvalue problem.
-This approximation introduces a linearization error that increases with the deviation of the true eigenvalues from the chosen reference energies, making a fixed-energy \gls{apw} basis insufficient for an accurate description over a wide energy range.
-This problem is fixed by enriching the radial part of the basis inside the \gls{mt} spheres with energy derivatives of the radial functions (captured in \cref{eq:apw-def} by the index $\xi$) evaluated at the reference energies, such that each basis function satisfies the required matching conditions at the sphere boundary, which fix the coefficients $\matching^{\GG+\kk}_{\ell m \atomidx \xi}$.
-In the standard \gls{lapw} method, only a single additional radial component, corresponding to the first energy derivative, is used, together with two matching conditions that enforce continuity of the basis function and its radial derivative at the sphere boundary.
-In \exciting, the reference energies $\eigval_{\ell\atomidx}$ are determined automatically from the initial potential following the Wigner-Seitz prescription~\cite{andersen1973}, \ie placing them near the center of the energy window spanned by the corresponding states and avoiding material-specific tuning.
+Its solution depends on the \gls{ks} energy, which implies that the radial functions entering the basis are explicitly energy dependent.
+This explicit energy dependence of the radial functions renders the \gls{ks} eigenvalue problem in the original \gls{apw} formulation \cite{slater1937wave} nonlinear.
+Within the \gls{lapw} framework~\cite{andersen1975lapw}, this difficulty is avoided by introducing fixed reference energies $\eigval_{\ell\atomidx}$, resulting in a generalized linear eigenvalue problem.
+This approximation introduces a linearization error that increases with the deviation of the true eigenvalue from the chosen reference, making a fixed-energy \gls{apw} basis insufficient for an accurate description of the energy range of one or more bands.
+This problem is fixed by enriching the radial part of the basis inside the \gls{mt} spheres with energy derivatives of the radial functions (captured in \cref{eq:apw-def} by the index $\xi$) evaluated at the reference energies.
+Each basis function has to satisfy specific matching conditions at the sphere boundary, which fix the coefficients $\matching^{\GG+\kk}_{\ell m \atomidx \xi}$.
+In the standard \gls{lapw} method, only the first energy derivative is used, giving rise to two matching conditions that enforce continuity of the basis function and its radial derivative at the sphere boundary.
+In \exciting, the reference energies $\eigval_{\ell\atomidx}$ are determined automatically from the initial potential following the Wigner-Seitz prescription~\cite{andersen1973}, \ie placing them in the center of the energy window spanned by the corresponding band, thus avoiding material-specific tuning.
 This linearization strategy defines the variational basis used for the description of valence states within the \gls{lapw} framework.